kevinrodbe/library/content/01-recap-intro.md

 ## ONLY and EXCEPT

-The default resource declaration allows for all CRUD operations to be performed:
+The default resource declaration allows for all CRUD (Create, Retrieve, Update, Delete) operations to be performed:

 ```ruby
 resources :zombies